AGE CONCERN HEATHFIELD & DISTRICT 1990-2020 … SERVING THE COMMUNITY FOR 30 YEARS

 Click here to see the build progress in our photo gallery.

-The Heathfield and District Men’s Shed (HMS) is the newest project funded and supported by Age Concern Heathfield and District.
-The idea of the Men’s Shed is to provide a place for men to create, converse, connect, socialise and to meet regularly, share skills and ideas and – above all else – have fun and enjoy.
+The Heathfield & District Men’s Shed (HMS) is the newest and latest project funded and supported by Age Concern Heathfield & District.
+The idea of the Men’s Shed is to provide a place for men to create, converse, connect, socialise and to meet regularly, share skills and ideas and – above all else – have fun and enjoy and meet and make friends.

-The project has been set up in two phases; phase one was to get a smaller building constructed to provide a welcoming place for the Shedder’s to meet and undergo small scale projects together with providing an office and meeting space for the Age Concern Executive Team, whilst waiting for hhase two of the project to be completed.
-Phase two consists of the construction of a large, timber framed workshop which will provide space for tools and equipment such as lathes, work benches and cutting and drilling machinery.
+The project has been set up in two phases; phase one was to get a smaller building constructed to provide a welcoming place for the Shedder’s to meet and undergo small scale projects together with providing an office and meeting space for the Age Concern Executive Team, whilst waiting for phase two of the project to be completed.
+Phase two consists of the construction of a large, timber framed workshop which will provide space for tools and equipment to allow us to hand craft items to sell, participate in local collaborative projects and learn from one anothers skills.

-Membership already stands at 30 and it is anticipated that this number will grow when phase two is completed.
-Strong links have already been formed with other local community groups such as Brighter Heathfield, Heathfield Benefice and the Heathfield Bonfire Society, where joint projects will be and are undertaken to support each other and the good of the local community.
+Membership already stands at 28 and it is anticipated that this number will grow when phase two is completed.
+Strong links have already been formed with other local community groups such as Brighter Heathfield, Heathfield Benefice and the Heathfield Bonfire Society, where joint projects will be undertaken to support each other and the good of the local community.

 Because of the idyllic location of the Heathfield and District Men’s Shed we will be able to offer a wide range of activities from woodwork and woodturning, to art, photography, gardening and walking.
 There will also be further scope for participation in some inter- generational projects with the nursery school children which will be exciting and provide many benefits for all involved.

-We are established members of the UK Shed association (UKMSA) who now have 550 Men’s shed’s listed, 140 in plan of which we are one.
+We are established members of the UK Shed association (UKMSA) who now have 594 Men’s shed’s listed, 145 in build of which we are one.

 Many of the items made by members of the Men’s Shed will be available for sale at various local markets, through Gemini Cards in Heathfield High Street (who have very kindly offered to display and sell a range of our items) and through our Facebook page.

-Even though Heathfield Men’s Shed is closed, due to Coronavirus, our Shedders are still working on projects at home, as you will see from the photos below!
+Even though Heatheld Men’s Shed is currently closed, due to Coronavirus, our Shedders are still working on projects at home, as you will see from the photos below.
+Hand made Men’s Shed items will be on display and on sale at the Heathfield Farmers market on Saturday15th August!
+We will also have stalls in October, November and December.”

 The Good Food Guide taken from the NHS information pack older people: